It’s natural to lean on proving people wrong as a motivation to show up and do the work.

 The ones who reminded you, to paraphrase Marianne Williamson, that what you were really scared of was how powerful you were.
 The ones who looked through the illusions, masks, and struggle and saw an inner genius that’d been caged away and stifled by fear and false narratives.

 How about you focus less on proving the naysayers wrong and instead prove the yaysayers right?
-(Click to tweet this.
-Thanks for sharing!)
+(Tweet this.)

 We all have more yaysayers than we do naysayers, but we spend an inordinate amount of time struggling with the one naysayer in the crowd of thousands of supporters.
 You’ll never prove the real naysayers wrong — naysaying is their livelihood and identity.